Drug Establishment License Overview

-All Canadian drug establishments need to have an Establishment Licence to manufacture, package, label, sell, distribute, wholesale, import a finished drug or bulk process intermediate drug.
-Establishment licenses are granted to Canadian-based companies.
-Also, fabricating, packaging, labelling, testing or importing an API (active pharmaceutical ingredient) requires an Establishment License for the respective activity.
-However, foreign sites that fabricate, package, label drugs must be annexed to a Canadian importer’s Establishment License.
+Drug Establishment licenses are granted to Canadian-based companies.
+Also, fabricating, packaging, labelling, testing, or importing an API (active pharmaceutical ingredient) requires a Drug Establishment License for the respective activity.
+However, foreign sites that fabricate, package, label drugs must be annexed to a Canadian importer’s Drug Establishment License.
 Annexing to their license is an attestation of GMP compliance.

-- Warehousing and storing of Drugs are not considered licensed activities.
-They do not require an Establishment License.
+- Warehousing and storing of drugs are not considered licenseable activities.
+They do not require an establishment license.

 - Health Canada conducts routine inspections of sites that hold an establishment license to verify they are following Good Manufacturing Practices (GMP) as per Division 2 of the Food and Drug Regulations.